mehdihadeli/awesome-software-architecture/docs/messaging/messaging.md

 - [simplesoft-pt/Mediator](https://github.com/simplesoft-pt/Mediator) - Small .NET library that helps with the implementation of mediator pattern for commands, events and queries
 - [gautema/CQRSlite](https://github.com/gautema/CQRSlite) - A lightweight framework to help creating CQRS and Eventsourcing applications in C#
 - [martinothamar/Mediator](https://github.com/martinothamar/Mediator) - A high performance implementation of Mediator pattern in .NET using source generators.
+- [AlphaYu/Adnc](https://github.com/AlphaYu/Adnc) - The microservice framework is also suitable for the development of monolithic architecture systems.
+It supports the classic three-tier and DDD architecture development model, and integrates a series of mainstream and stable microservice supporting technology stacks.
+A framework with front-end and back-end separation.
+The front-end is based on Vue and the back-end is built on .Net 5.0.
 ## 📚 Books

 - [Enterprise Integration Patterns](https://amazon.com/o/asin/0321200683/ref=nosim/enterpriseint-20)